Create transcript

-The ID of the model to use for transcription, currently only ‘scribe_v1’ is available.
+The ID of the model to use for transcription, currently only ‘scribe_v1’ and ‘scribe_v1_experimental’ are available.

 The file to transcribe.
 All major audio and video formats are supported.
-The file size must be less than 1GB.
+Exactly one of the file or cloud_storage_url parameters must be provided.
+The file size must be less than 3.0GB.

 An ISO-639-1 or ISO-639-3 language_code corresponding to the language of the audio file.
 Can sometimes improve transcription performance if known beforehand.
 Defaults to null, in this case the language is predicted automatically.